exercism/problem-specifications/exercises/square-root/instructions.md

 - Try to avoid using the pre-existing math libraries of your language.
 - As input you’ll be given a positive whole number, i.e. 1, 2, 3, 4…
-- You also only need to output a positive whole number.
+- You also only need to return a positive whole number.

 Some potential approaches: